Ethnic groups of Argentina: Germans

 German immigration to Argentina occurred during five main time periods: pre–1870, 1870–1914, 1918–1933, 1933–1940 and post–1945.

 Argentina and Germany have long had close ties to each other.
 A flourishing trade developed between them as early as the German Unification, and Germany had a privileged position in the Argentine economy.
 Later, Argentina maintained a strong economic relationship with both Germany and Great Britain and supported them with supplies during World War I.

 There are around 50,000 German descendants living in Buenos Aires.
 After the United States and Brazil, Argentina is among the nations with the largest number of German descendants in the world, together with Australia, Canada, South Africa and France.
 They arrived in the 19th century and then before and after World War II.
 Their arrival continued over an extended period, from the middle to end of the 19th century, until 1960 of the 20th century.
 Germans, Swiss, Belgian, Luxembourg and French people founded the Colony of Esperanza, establishing the first agricultural colony and then founding others.

-Germans are one of the largest ethnic groups of Argentina and have had one of the biggest impacts in the Argentine culture.
 The influence of their culture has also impacted Argentine cuisine; this trend is especially apparent in the field of desserts.
 The pastries known as facturas are Germanic in origin: croissants, known as medialunas ("half-moons", from German "Halbmond"), are the most popular of these, and can be found in two varieties: butter- and lard-based.
 Also German in origin are the "Berliner" known as bolas de Fraile ("friar's balls"), and the rolls called piononos.

 The facturas were re-christened with local names given the difficult phonology of German, and usually Argentinized by the addition of a dulce de leche filling.
 That was also the case with the "Kreppel", called torta fritas in Argentina, which were introduced by German immigrants, and similarly with the "Achtzig Schlag" cake, translated as torta ochenta golpes.
 In addition, dishes like chucrut (sauerkraut) and many different kinds of sausage like bratwurst have made it into mainstream Argentine cuisine.

 More than 7% of Argentines are of German descent.
+Over 2 million ethnic Germans in Argentina are of Volga German descent.